Skip to content

 Larry Kenneth Alexander, Founder

-Larry Kenneth Alexander is a cultural theorist who has committed nearly three decades to his research.
-He is an author of numerous books and three are on the subject of colonial slavery, including Smoke, Mirrors and Chains: America’s First Continuing Criminal Enterprise, King’s Native Son: Lies, Lessons and Legacy, and Hidden in a Book: Forty Trillion and Keep the Mule.
+Larry Kenneth Alexander was a cultural theorist who committed nearly three decades to his research.
+He was an author of numerous books and three are on the subject of colonial slavery, including Smoke, Mirrors and Chains: America’s First Continuing Criminal Enterprise, King’s Native Son: Lies, Lessons and Legacy, and Hidden in a Book: Forty Trillion and Keep the Mule.

 james-brewer-stewart

-Dr. James Brewer Stewart is the James Wallace Professor Emeritus, Macalester College and the founder and director of Historians Against Slavery.
-He is an author of countless books on the subject of slavery, including William Lloyd Garrison and the Challenge of Emancipation, Abolitionist Politics and the Coming of the Civil War, and Holy Warriors: The Abolitionists and American Slavery.
+Dr. James Brewer Stewart was the James Wallace Professor Emeritus, Macalester College and the founder and director of Historians Against Slavery and the Pay Attention Project.
+He was an author of countless books on the subject of slavery, including William Lloyd Garrison and the Challenge of Emancipation, Abolitionist Politics and the Coming of the Civil War, and Holy Warriors: The Abolitionists and American Slavery.

 Gina Alexander, Advisory Board